-Estimate the number and type of families that will benefit from the proposed activities .
-Organization Location Description Richland County, Community Planning & Development Department, Community Development Division, 2020 Hampton St. Suite 3058, Columbia, SC 29202 Planned Activities The project matrix code is 21A, General Program Administration.
-8. Project Name Housing CHDO Set-Aside Target Area Countywide Goals Supported HSG-3 Housing Construction Needs Addressed Housing Strategy Funding HOME: \$118,225.00 Description HOME funds will be used to assist a CHDO to increase the number of affordable housing units in the HOME Consortium for owners and renters by assisting with acquisition, soft costs, construction, and rehabilitation.
-Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities 1 household Location Description County Wide Planned Activities The National Objective is Low/Mod Housing Benefit (LMH).
-The project matrix code will be determined by the in The project matrix code will be determined by the individual Activity, but may include: 12 Construction of Housing; 14A Rehab: Single-Unit Residential; 14B Rehabilitation: Multi-Unit Residential; and/or 14G Rehab: Acquisition.
-9. Project Name Development of Affordable Housing
+Estimate the number and type of families that will benefit from the proposed activities 1,735 Persons

+Location Description To be determined.

+Planned Activities The National Objective is Low/Mod Income Clientele (LMC).

+5. Project Name HOME General Administration

 Target Area Countywide

+Goals Supported AMS-1 Overall Coordination

+Needs Addressed Administration, Management, and Planning Strategy

+Funding HOME: \$79,255.78

+Description Funds will be used for the overall program administration, coordination, monitoring/evaluation, and public information associated with the preparation of the Annual Action Plan and Consolidated Annual Performance and Evaluation Report (CAPER).

+Target Date 9/30/2026

+Estimate the number and type of families that will benefit from the proposed activities 1 Organization

+Location Description Richland County, Community Planning & Development Department, Community Development Division, 2020 Hampton St. Suite 3058, Columbia, SC 29202

+Planned Activities The project matrix code is 21A, General Program Administration.

+6. Project Name CHDO Set-Aside

+Target Area Countywide

-Goals Supported HSG-3 Housing Construction/Rehabilitation
+Goals Supported HSG-3 Housing Construction

 Needs Addressed Housing Strategy

-Funding HOME: \$591,123.00

-Description HOME funds will be used to assist in the development of affordable housing in the HOME Consortium for owners and renters by assisting with acquisition, soft costs, construction, and rehabilitation.
+Funding HOME: \$118,883.66 Description HOME funds will be used to assist a CHDO to increase the number of affordable housing units in the HOME Consortium for owners and renters by assisting with acquisition, soft costs, construction, and rehabilitation.
+Target Date 9/30/2026 Estimate the number and type of families that will benefit from the proposed activities 1 household Location Description County Wide Planned Activities The National Objective is Low/Mod Housing Benefit (LMH).
+The project matrix code will be determined by the individual Activity, but may include: 12 Construction of Housing;14A Rehab: Single-Unit Residential; 7.
+Project Name Development of Affordable Housing Target Area Countywide Goals Supported HSG-3 Housing Construction/Rehabilitation Needs Addressed Housing Strategy Funding HOME: \$594,418.31 Description HOME funds will be used to assist in the development of affordable housing in the HOME Consortium for owners and renters by assisting with acquisition, soft costs, construction, and rehabilitation.
 CDBG funds will be used to pay the program and activity delivery costs associated with implementing the HOME Program.

-Target Date 9/30/2025

-Estimate the number and type of families that will benefit from the proposed activities Location Description County Wide Planned Activities The National Objective is Low/Mod Housing Benefits 4 households
+Target Date 9/30/2026 Estimate the number and type of families that will benefit from the proposed activities 3 households

-County Wide
+Location Description County Wide

-The National Objective is Low/Mod Housing Benefit (LMH).
+Planned Activities The National Objective is Low/Mod Housing Benefit (LMH).

-The project matrix code will be determined by the individual Activity, but may include: 12 Construction of Housing; 14A Rehab: Single-Unit Residential; and/or 14B Rehabilitation: Multi-Unit Residential
+The project matrix code will be determined by the individual Activity, but may include:

+12 Construction of Housing;

+14A Rehab: Single-Unit Residential; and/or

+14B Rehabilitation: Multi-Unit Residential

-11. Project Name Emergency Solutions Grant Program Emergency Solutions Grant Program
+8. Project Name Emergency Solutions Grant Program

 Target Area Countywide

 Goals Supported HMS-1 Operation/Support

 HMS-2 Prevention and Re-Housing

 AMS-1 Overall Coordination

+Needs Addressed Homeless Strategy

+Administration, Management, and Planning Strategy

+Funding ESG: \$151,031.00

-Needs Addressed Homeless Strategy Administration, Management, and Planning Strategy Funding ESG: \$151,468.00 Description Funds will be used for General Administration - \$11,360 (staff salaries, staff benefits, office expenses, planning services, and program management); Rapid Re-Housing/Homeless Prevention/HMIS - \$91,070 (homeless prevention program, rapid re-housing program and the HMIS system); and Street Outreach/Emergency Shelter - \$49,038 (operating expenses and essential services for shelters).
-Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities 6 Organizations Location Description Countywide Planned Activities The national objective is Low/Mod Income Clientele Benefit (LMC).
+Description Funds will be used for General Administration - \$11,327.33 (staff salaries, staff benefits, office expenses, planning services, and program management); Rapid Re-Housing/Homeless Prevention/HMIS - \$69,851.84 (homeless prevention program, rapid re-housing program and the HMIS system); and Street Outreach/Emergency Shelter - \$69,851.84 (operating expenses and essential services for shelters).

+Target Date 9/30/2026

+Estimate the number and type of families that will benefit from the proposed activities 10 Organizations

+Location Description Countywide

+Planned Activities

+The national objective is Low/Mod Income Clientele Benefit (LMC).

 The project matrix codes are: 21A, General Administration; 03T, Operating Cost of Homeless/AIDS Patient Programs; and 05Q, Subsistence Payments.